 Anxious is a word all too often misused.
-You’ll hear people saying, “I’m anxious to meet Julie.”
-Or “I’m really anxious about xyz.”
+You’ll hear people, whether in the workplace or socializing, saying, “I’m anxious to meet Julie.”
+Or “I’m anxious to tell you about the project.”
+Or “I’m really anxious to see movie XYZ.”
+For business communication, use eager instead.

 By definition, anxious means: “characterized by extreme uneasiness of mind or brooding fear about some contingency” (Merriam-Webster Online).